abridged/collabland-dev/docs/downstream-integrations/api/token-gating.md

 title: Token Gating
 sidebar_position: 4
 ---
+## Overview

-The `/access-control` endpoint allows client applications to interact with Collab.Land's token gating engine to verify a wallet address or crypto account with a list of rules based on the token ownership.
+The `/access-control` [endpoint](link needed) allows client applications to interact with Collab.Land's token gating engine to verify a wallet address or crypto account with a list of rules based on the blockchain token ownership.
+<iframe style="border:none" width="800" height="450" src="https://whimsical.com/embed/S5jqcu5XzqBrnRtvgrPBj1@2Ux7TurymNLRX4obG1NB"></iframe>

 ## Authentication
+Usage of the Collab.Land API requires prior [approval for and obtaining an API key](https://dev.collab.land/docs/downstream-integrations/#request-api-access).
+<iframe style="border:none" width="800" height="450" src="https://whimsical.com/embed/S5jqcu5XzqBrnRtvgrPBj1@2Ux7TurymNbYUoeE1w3z"></iframe>

 The endpoint requires an API key to be passed in as the `x-api-key` request header.
 The client application needs to be approved with `token-gating` scope by Collab.Land.